Hyedryn/elikopy/docs/stats.rst

 The microstructural diffusion metrics estimated after preprocessing can be used to compute basic group comparison statistics in order to rapidly localize brain changes related to development, degeneration and disease.
-The group comparison can be performed between any two groups that are in different DATA_N directories.
+The group comparison can be performed between any two groups that are in different data_N directories.
-For example, to perform a group comparison between the data in DATA_1 DATA_2 and the data in DATA_3 DATA_4:
+For example, to perform a group comparison between the data in data_1 data_2 and the data in data_3 data_4:

 .. code-block:: python